360Controller/360Controller/Readme.md

 2. Xbox 360
     - Wired Xbox 360 controllers are supported directly.
-    - **As of macOS 10.11, Wireless Xbox 360 controller support causes kernel panics.
-This issue cannot be resolved with minor changes to the driver, and requires that the driver be re-written from scratch to resolve the issue.
-Due to an excess of caution, we have disabled Wireless Xbox 360 controller support as of 0.16.6.
-If you want to use a wireless controller, download 0.16.5 or earlier and disable the driver before the computer enters a "sleep" state in order to prevent kernel panics.
-Alternatively, you can revert to a macOS version before 10.11 to avoid this issue.**
+    - Wireless Xbox 360 controllers are supported through a wireless receiver.
+      - Wireless Xbox 360 controllers connected via a USB adapter are not supported, as they still act like wireless controllers and require a wireless adapter to work.

 3. Xbox One
     - Xbox One controllers are supported when connected with a micro USB cable.
 Using the controller with the Wireless Adapter is not currently supported.